chp3ck/OpenWRT_internet_detector/README.md

 # OpenWRT_internet_detector
-the simplest internet detector script for OpenWrt TL-MR3020 sum 3*10 pings & reboot device if packet loss sum greater or equal than 22
+the simplest internet detector script for OpenWrt TL-MR3020 check if network unreachable sum 3*10 pings & reboot device if packet loss sum greater or equal than 22

-crontab started even 10 minutes
+crontab started even 9 minutes, script has delay for 60 seconds

 presets: